jomoespe/webc-spikes/README.md

 # Start the program
 ./reload-config

-# in other terminal, find the process and send a SIGHUP signal
+# in other terminal, find the process and send a SIGHUP signal.
+# to ger pid you can use pgrep or pidof, if available
-pidof reload-config 1 | xargs kill -SIGHUP
+pgrep reload-config | xargs kill -SIGHUP pidof reload-config | xargs kill -SIGHUP

 # to finish the program, sendd the SIGKILL signal or Crtl+C
-pidof reload-config 1 | xargs kill -SIGKILL
+pgrep reload-config | xargs kill -SIGHUP pidof reload-config | xargs kill -SIGKILL
 ```